 yellowing of the skin or eyes, fever, fatigue, loss of appetite, dark coloured urine

 or light-coloured bowel movements

 a severe skin reaction with painful red areas and large blisters, accompanied by fever

 and chills, aching muscles and generally feeling unwell.

-symptoms of a high fever, agitation, confusion, trembling and abrupt contractions
+high fever, agitation, confusion, trembling and abrupt contractions of muscles

 Other side effects not listed above may occur in some patients.

 Keep your medicine in its pack until it is time to take it.

 If you take your medicine out of its pack it may not keep well.